Distributed Event-Triggered Distance-Based Formation Control for Multi-Agent Systems: Distributed Event-triggered Formation Control

-Furthermore, as shown in the numerical simulations below, the rigidity assumption in Theorem~\ref{thm:distributed_ctrl} is not strictly necessary in many practical scenarios.
+\textbf{Remark 2:} The rigidity assumption in Theorem~\ref{thm:distributed_ctrl} is not strictly necessary in many practical scenarios (see Section~\ref{sec:experiments}).
 If the robots are initialized close to the desired formation, even a graph with limited connectivity may still lead to the correct configuration.
 Otherwise, assuming complete connectivity, the robots will converge to the desired formation.
-Moreover, in many applications, the objective may simply be to achieve certain inter-agent distances rather than a specific formation.